hack4impact-mcgill/Greenpeace/api/README.md

 ### Issue:
 When trying to run the project, you receive the following error messages:
 - "Unable to compile TypeScript"
-- "Object liteal may only specify known properties, but [ABC] does not exist in type"
+- "Object literal may only specify known properties, but [ABC] does not exist in type"
 - "Did you mean to write [XYZ]?"

 ### Reason (Suspected):